-Click on the “Club Articles” and the “More Club Articles” sections above for the following stories: THE 2018 CLUB #28 INTERNATIONAL SPEECH AND TABLE TOPICS CONTESTS DATE SET FOR MARCH 1ST !!
-LINDA KLEIN and Renee Ellis earn CC; Detra Flood, Daphne Hart, Chi Simons, Susan Storma earns ALB, ALS, ACB, ACS, ACG and DTM Awards!!!!!!
+Click on the “Club Articles” and the “More Club Articles” sections above for the following stories: THE 2018 CLUB #28 Humorous Speech and Evaluation Contests Date set for September 13 !!
+Lily Phuong-Tang, LINDA KLEIN and Renee Ellis earn CC; Detra Flood, Daphne Hart, Chi Simons, Susan Storma earns ALB, ALS, ACB, ACS, ACG and DTM Awards!!!!!!
 Follow the Orlando Toastmasters Club #28’s Distinguished President’s Award progress!
 Follow your Competent Communicator progress!
 Meet our new officers… and much, much more!

 By Kenneth H. Walley DTM